 3. Accessing performances of the released varieties.
 It is estimated that there are about 40,000 varieties of rice cultivated by farmers.
 The suitability of few varieties in areas other than where they are released can be worked out if only the data related to their performance is shared across the board.

-4. Providing data relevant to decision support systems: The decision support systems operate in two tiers i.e., at researchers level and development professionals level.
-Finding and comparing experimental and putative rice data from many well-established and emerging sources is a real challenge for informed decision making by researchers.
-For example, there is a need to consolidate a wide range of public scholarly data into a single search box by extensive data matching and curated cataloguing of disparate sources, giving an overview of rice gene knowledge and side-by-side comparisons for thousands of genes on a single screen.
-In this way, researchers can gain access to many kinds of rice knowledge by simply entering a keyword or identifier.

-5. Accessing relevant socio-economics data and policies: Global rice trade, policy decisions and socio economics related to rice sector will have bearing on rice research.
-A prototype framework will go a long way

-6. ‘Revive’ legacy data (ink on paper) through digitalization: There are millions of legacy data generated through multi-location testing programs of National systems in last five decades.
+4. Evaluating methodologies to digitize ink-on-paper data (ie, tables of varietal evaluation results), testing 2-4 methods and making the recommendation on the best method(s).
+There are millions of legacy data generated through multi-location testing programs of National systems in last five decades.
 The untapped resources of legacy data will bring data revolution in rice sector, if available to thousands of researchers.
 For example in India, legacy data of 50 years is made available through 27000 datasets related to multi-location trials with effective tagging based on disciplines, year, season catering to data requirements of rice researchers of the country.
 Digitalization enables access to these datasets by the database interoperability and exchange guidelines to be developed by the working group.
+We anticipate there will be challenges in automated generation of the correct meta-data associated with the legacy data; we will report these and they could be the target of another WG.

-7. Manage the multilingual status of the data: The biggest challenge in agricultural data lies in the variety of languages in which the data is stored in.
-Notwithstanding the complexities, an attempt can be made in building and piloting a framework that will eventually becomes a model for agriculture as a whole
+5. Manage the multilingual status of the data: The biggest challenge in agricultural data lies in the variety of languages in which the data is stored in.
+Notwithstanding the complexities, an attempt can be made in building and piloting a framework that will eventually become a model for agriculture as a whole

-8. Bring the International Rice Informatics Consortium into RDA Rice working group: The International Rice Informatics Consortium (IRIC - http://iric.irri.org ) aims to provide access to well organized information about rice, and to facilitate communication and collaboration for rice community, having germplasm diversity as a focal entry point.
+6. Bring the International Rice Informatics Consortium into RDA Rice working group: The International Rice Informatics Consortium (IRIC - http://iric.irri.org ) aims to provide access to well organized information about rice, and to facilitate communication and collaboration for rice community, having germplasm diversity as a focal entry point.